tobyhodges/fair-research-software/episodes/06-code-readability.md

 what I have written here?"

 We will now learn about a few software best practices we can follow to help create more readable code.
-Before that, make sure your virtual development environment is active.

 Before we move on with further code modifications, make sure your virtual development environment is active.

 ::: instructor